gasp-xyz/mangata-node/README.md

 # Substrate Node Template

-A new Substrate node, ready for hacking.
-This node includes:
+A new FRAME-based Substrate node, ready for hacking.

-* A FRAME-based runtime
-* A template pallet
-* Aura block authoring
-* Grandpa finality gadget

 ## Build